 We therefore wanted to combine an element related to the natural world, while including an indication of human cultural presence and influence.
 We opted for a tree with deep-sunk roots around a globe, to suggest that these therapeutic resources have a natural and organic global reach, growth, and role.
 The tree itself spread out to cover and shade its entire sphere.

-At the same time, the tiles of human constructed spaces is also a part of the landscape, as represented by by the yellow tiling just below the tree—suggesting that human reconfigurations of the world also overshadow this global sphere.
+At the same time, the presence of human-constructed spaces is also a part of the landscape, as represented by by the yellow tiling just below the tree—suggesting that human reconfigurations of the world also overshadow this global sphere.

-The original design resulted from the collaboration of Linda Barnes and Liam Hunt, then our web designer and now the Interactive Web Developer for the Digital Learning Office at the BU School of Public Health.
+The original design resulted from a collaboration between Linda Barnes and Liam Hunt, our web designer at the time, and now Educational Technologist for the Public Health Practice Development Team at the BU School of Public Health.

-We made a commitment to the Ford Foundation to find a way to institutionalize our work at BU School of Medicine, to ensure that everything they had so generously supported for eight years would find a permanent home at the University.
+We made a commitment to the Ford Foundation to institutionalize our work at BU School of Medicine, to ensure that everything they had so generously supported for eight years would find a permanent home at the University.
 Inspired by a suggestion from Dr. Kenneth Edelin—then the Associate Dean for Student and Minority Affairs at BU’s School of Medicine—the result was the Medical Anthropology & Cross-Cultural Practice program, which grew directly out of the work we had done in the BHLP.
 In redesigning our web site, we therefore chose to keep the logo and related imagery, to reflect the continuity and growth of our work.